pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **targetServerType** = String

-	Allows opening connections to only servers with required state, the allowed values are any, master, slave, secondary, preferSlave and preferSecondary.
+	Allows opening connections to only servers with required state, the allowed values are any, primary, master, slave, secondary, preferSlave and preferSecondary.
-	The master/slave distinction is currently done by observing if the server allows writes.
+	The primary/secondary distinction is currently done by observing if the server allows writes.
-	The value preferSecondary tries to connect to secondary if any are available, otherwise allows falls back to connecting also to master.
+	The value preferSecondary tries to connect to secondary if any are available, otherwise allows falls back to connecting also to primary.
+	- *N.B.* the words master and slave are being deprecated.
+We will silently accept them, but primary and secondary are encouraged.

 * **hostRecheckSeconds** = int